-Terms specific to conduct prohibited by the Sex Discrimination and Sexual Misconduct policy (FSU Policy 2-2 supplemented by 2-2a relating to Title IX specific requirements, also referenced as Title IX Policy) are defined in Appendix D of 2-2: Definitions and accessible at https://regulations.fsu.edu/policies/office-president
+Terms specific to conduct prohibited by the Sex Discrimination and Sexual Misconduct policy (FSU Policy 2-2 supplemented by 2-2a relating to Title IX specific requirements, also referenced as Title IX Compliance Policy) are defined in Appendix D of 2-2: Definitions and accessible at https://regulations.fsu.edu/policies/office-president

 A. Advisor.
-The term "advisor" means any one person chosen by an complainant, student organization representative, or witness to provide guidance throughout the student organization conduct process.
-Examples of advisors include, but are not limited to organization advisors, alumni, organization staff, law students affiliated with a Student Government Association-sponsored program, University faculty, staff, or administrators, and attorneys.
+The term "advisor" means any one person chosen by a complainant, student organization representative, or witness to provide guidance throughout the student organization conduct process.
 Individuals are highly encouraged to select an advisor with reasonable availability.

 B. Alternative Resolution.
 If deemed appropriate by the University, complainants, and the responding student organization may agree to forego a student organization conduct process in favor of reaching a mutually agreed upon resolution.
-The University adopts the resolution of the Alternative Resolution process in lieu of adjudicating the case, and failure to adhere to the agreedupon resolution by any individual or the student organization may result in further student organization conduct action.
+The University adopts the resolution of the Alternative Resolution process in lieu of adjudicating the case, and failure to adhere to the agreed-upon resolution by any individual or the student organization may result in further student organization conduct action.